f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 ================================

 Central Manager provides two options for grouping application services.
 You may group them by **IP Addresses (Recommended)** or by **Virtual Server**.
 Grouping by IP addresses is recommended because it will group and migrate all services that use the same virtual IP address together.
 It would be very difficult to migrate services that use the same IP address but separate ports at different times, because typically the IP address will move from the source device to the target device during the migration.
+Choose **Group by Addresses (Recommended)**.

 .. image:: ./images/ucs-grouping.png